(She will, in the fullness of time, become "Alice")

 The rear wheel is ready for me to collect from CWC.
 As well as the new stainless rim, they've also fitted a new Avon "Safety Mileage" rear tyre while they were at it.
 I'll go up one day next week to collect it.
 I'll also take up a load of smaller parts up to be powder coated.
 I'll probably drop in to the George & Dragon in Stoke Golding, the 'Brewery Tap' for the Church End Brewery, and have a pint of Goat's Milk, the "Champion Beer of Britain, 2017".

 The second hand rear brake plate that I bought off eBay has turned up and is in much better condition than the one I had.
 That's been de-greased and will be among the parts that I'll take up for powder coating.
 I've already mentioned mudguards up the page a ways so that just leaves engine plates.
 There were a pair in the stuff I bought from Malcolm but they were very badly pitted and rust had eaten the steel away around some of the stud holes.
 They would be usable at a push, if I couldn't locate a better pair.
 A pair did come up on eBay some weeks ago and they looked better so I bid and won.
 Well... they weren't nearly so badly rusted but what the photo hadn't shown was the significant amount of wear around the gearbox stud holes.
 It was obvious that the bike they had been fitted to had been running with a loose gearbox and the mounting studs had worn and enlarged the holes in the engine plates.
 Hmmm, caveat emptor as they say.
 At least they did arrive with the horn mounting bracket bolted in situ.
 That was something that I needed so it wasn't all bad.
 It was while I was pondering my plight that I spotted an advert for some engine plates that had been laser cut from stainless steel.
 They weren't the plates that I needed but I contacted the people selling them anyway.
 They were a sheet metal company who were producing a lot of classic motorcycle brackets and plates from stainless steel; but unfortunately, not the ones I wanted.
 They were, however, always looking to expand their range of products and if I had a pattern they could copy, they would add my plates to their range and cut me a set, gratis, for my help.
 I sent them the four plates that I had.
 They should be able to determine all the dimensions they needed from them.
-They did say it would take four to six weeks and as yet, apart from acknowledging that the plates had arrived, I've not heard from them but I live in hope.
+My contact there, John T., did say it would take four to six weeks and as yet, apart from acknowledging that the plates had arrived, I've not heard from him but I live in hope.

 Thursday, 17th August, 2017.
 Today was a good day.
 I've had some deliveries, not the least of which was the newly restored speedometer from Chronometric Instrument Services.
 What a cracking job they've made of it.
 It's even got a chrome plated trip reset knob instead of the more usual black item.
 I love it.
 There was also the long frame stud and brake pedal bush that came from Andrew Engineering Ltd. That was the last of the frame studs I needed and I now have all the bits I need to put the frame together...
 I think!!
 The last item to arrive today was the second hand alloy gearshift lever for the Burman gearbox.
 I won that on an eBay auction.
 In fact, I was the only bidder so it came cheaply.
 Which is good as I've now exceeded my planned budget for this restoration... and I've hardly started!!
 Who was it who said that buying a 'basket case' and restoring it was the cheapest way to get an old classic?
 Yeah, that's right....
 Nobody!!